DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 draw an additional Lower Hand card on all Saves.
 Upper/Lower Hand effects are cumulative and cancel each other out.

-#### Special Checks: Contested Checks and Saves

-Certain times during an Adventure, a character may need to respond to the direct actions of another character.
-This typically results in one of two special types of Checks:
-*Contested Checks* and *Saves*.
-When the direct will of one character is being imposed on another, such as one character attempting to grapple another, this is a Contested Check.
-When a character attempts to resist or shrug off a negative effect, they make a Save.

 #### Contested Checks